Michael Dager is in his third season as the Washington and Lee head women's cross country coach and assistant women's track and field coach.

 In Dager's first season at the helm of the program, the cross country team finished third at the ODAC Championship, and had three runners earn Second Team All-ODAC accolades.
 Additionally, Rachel Steffen ’18 went on to earn all-region accolades in her first season by placing 15th at the NCAA South/Southeast Region Championship.

-Michael Dager is in his first season as the Washington and Lee head women's cross country coach.
-Dager comes to W&L from Gwynedd Mercy University, where he has served as the head men's and women's track & field coach since 2007 and the head men's and women's cross country coach since 2009.
+Dager came to W&L from Gwynedd Mercy University, where he served as the head men's and women's track & field coach from 2007 through 2014 and the head men's and women's cross country coach from 2009-13.
 He also had additional responsibilities as the facilities coordinator.

 As cross country coach, Dager led his men's and women's teams to six team conference titles and six individual conference crowns combined over his five seasons.
 He also coached his athletes to 29 First Team All-Colonial States citations and nine all-region accolades, while mentoring Brett Kubiak to All-America finishes at the NCAA Division III Championships in 2013 & 2014.
 Additionally, four of his athletes have combined to win a total of six USTFCCCA Individual Academic All-America Awards.

 During Dager's time with the track & field program, one relay team and three individuals combined for seven All-America citations.

 Prior to arriving at Gwynedd Mercy, Dager spent three years (1998-01) as an assistant men's and women's cross country coach at Elizabethtown College, followed by five years (2002-07) as the Blue Jays' head women's cross country and assistant women's track & field coach.
 He led EC to one conference title and two NCAA National Championship berths while coaching two National Championship individual qualifiers and one All-American.
 In track & field, he helped mentor multiple National Championship qualifiers.